SaraFrenchh/My-Portfolio/content/pages/index.md

           url: /images/58C56279-2A74-4990-A73C-E2C230BD3CF8.jpeg
           altText: Second item image
         text: >
-          This Tableau project focuses on the housing market in Seattle, Washington.
-It helps people understand the trends in housing prices and provides valuable information to both homebuyers and sellers.
-          Check out the link for more info!
+          This project entails a comprehensive analysis of traffic patterns on interstate highways, considering monthly volumes and the impact of weather and holidays on traffic.
+Undertaken during the pursuit of my Google Business Intelligence Professional Certificate, it has afforded me a valuable learning experience.

         actions:
           - type: Button
             label: Tableau Public